Too busy now? Save this for later.

 Adjustable beds use electronics — here’s how to sleep safer.
 See my bedroom EMF reduction tips

-- You want a home trial because returning a motorized base is intimidating.
+• Value a home trial because returning heavy motorized furniture feels intimidating.

 FAQs